Bhimavaram Bullodu

-Bhimavaram Bullodu is a 2014 Telugu romance film written by Kavi Kalidas and directed by Udayasankar.
+Bhimavaram Bullodu is a 2014 Indian Telugu-language film written by Kavi Kalidas and directed by Udayasankar.
 Produced by Daggubati Suresh Babu on his home banner Suresh Productions, the film features Sunil, Ester Noronha And Vikramjeet Virk in the lead roles.
 Anoop Rubens composed music for this film while Santosh Rai Pathaje and Marthand K. Venkatesh handled the cinematography and editing departments respectively.

 The story follows a young brain tumor patient who wants to wipe off the rowdyism around himself and the troubles he faces once he starts the work and discovers that he is not a cancer patient.
 The film released worldwide on 21 February 2014.
 Upon release, the film received mostly negative reviews from critics, but had good box office collections.